Daniel-Mietchen/events/Wikimania-2016.md

 #About
 This is a submission for [Wikimania 2016](https://wikimania2016.wikimedia.org/wiki/Submissions), co-authored with [@DarTar](https://github.com/dartar).
+It was rejected on February 1, 2016.

 #Title
 Citations needed for the sum of all human knowledge